varshamohandass/Syslog_Server_Client/Syslog to Indexer through IF using UF.md

 https://github.com/URahuman/Splunk_Universal_Forwarder
 ```

-## 2.Configure the Universal forwarder in Syslog-ng server to send data to an Intermediate Forwarder.
+**3.3.
+Configure the Universal forwarder in Syslog-ng server to send data to an Intermediate Forwarder**

 Login as root user using below command
 ```bash